Keipara/Keipara/README.md

 - 👯 looking to collaborate on fullstack projects
 - 🤔 I’m looking for help with React
 - 💬 Ask me about authentication
-- 📫 How to reach me: kiara.mendaros@gmail.com
+- 📫 How to reach me: kiara.mendaros@gmail.com or LinkedIn
 <!--
 **Keipara/Keipara** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.